-Now, the AirPods Max are still very good noise cancelling headphones.
+Now, the AirPods Max is still very good noise cancelling headphones.
 Really, they’re nothing shy of excellent: noise cancelling performance is the best around, bar none, and the headphones sound great.
 But all of those features come at a cost, and one very few consumers can afford, or at least justify.
 Apple makes beautiful, reliable hardware and integrates all of its products into its ecosystem, but even the convenience of the AirPods Max may be hard for the most ardent Apple fan to swallow.

 What should you get instead of the AirPods Max and Bose Headphones 700?

 For the best of the best of noise cancelling headphones, the Sony WH-1000XM5 is where it’s at.
 It has amazing ANC, great sound quality with an in-app equalizer, and an outstanding microphone.
 It’s quite pricey, but it’s worth it.
 You can pick it up for $398 at Amazon.
 Its predecessor, the Sony WH-1000XM4, also features fantastic ANC, customizable sound, and a comfortable build.
 Microphone quality is very good, as is connection stability.
 Like the Bose Noise Cancelling Headphones 700, the Sony WH-1000XM5 and WH-1000XM4 support Bluetooth multipoint.
 You can get the Sony WH-1000XM4 for $299 at Amazon.
 If you want a more portable version of these headphones, check out the Sony WF-1000XM4 instead, which is available for $178 at Amazon.